Kekaha, Hawaii

 Kekaha (literally, "the place" in Hawaiian) is a census-designated place (CDP) in Kauaʻi County, Hawaiʻi, United States.
 The population was 3,715 at the 2020 census, up from 3,175 at the 2000 census.

 History

-For most of the 20th century, the Kekaha Sugar Mill (owned by Amfac) was the centerpiece of agriculture on Kauai's west side.
+By 1884 a sugar mill (later the Kekaha Sugar Mill) was operating within Kekaha.
+The mill was jointly owned by Otto Isenberg, Carl Isenberg, Paul Isenberg, Albert Wilcox, G. N. Wilcox, and S. M. Wilcox.
+By 1898, the Kekaha Sugar Mill Company was merged with other local interests to form the Kekaha Sugar Company.

 The sugar mill had a major influence in Kekaha's development, including banking, employment, transportation, housing and utilities such as water and electricity.
 The mill employed several generations of local families.
 It closed in 2000 when the entire sugar industry in Hawaiʻi collapsed.
 The mill was purchased in 2005 by mainland investors who sold off its heavy machinery to other mills as far away as Africa.